• Target level of study

 Energy Efficiency

-Created in 1992 by Professor Jacques PERCEBOIS, the Energy Economics program atthe University of Montpellier has been training applied economists and energy experts for over 30 years .
+Created in 1992 by Professor Jacques PERCEBOIS, the Energy Economics program atthe University of Montpellier has been training applied economists specializing in energy issues for more than thirty years.
 It provides students with the essential skills to analyze and anticipate the effects of structural changes in the sector: decarbonization and decentralization of production methods, changes in market models and energy pricing, and the development of new energy uses.

-The Master's program draws on close relationships with public and private stakeholders in the energy sector, who regularly participate in lectures, professional seminars, and consulting projects.
-These initiatives enable students to apply their skills to address real-world issues and meet the operational expectations of the energy sector.
+The Master's program draws on close relationships with public and private stakeholders in the energy sector, who regularly contribute through lectures, professional seminars, and consulting projects.

 See the full page for this route